ontologist/user-centered-design/README.md

 This site is deployed using GitHub Pages and serves as the official requirements documentation for the project.

+## Project Team

+**HCI/LLM Consultant:** Yuri Tijerino (ontologist@gmail.com)

+This website was developed to provide a structured, research-backed approach to user-centered design for the HR AI Assistant project, ensuring user needs drive development decisions.

 ## Last Updated

 November 16, 2025